 Let’s face it.
 Beginner games often degenerate into sending the ball over in one touch.
 That being the case, we need to reward them for things other than scoring points and give them alternative goals.
 Players will quickly realize that three contacts on their side is three times as many opportunities to make a mistake.
 The result is volleyball which looks a lot like tennis with six players on the court – serve and volley.

 One of the things Kus mentioned doing is keeping a second score along side the primary one when playing games.
 This is noted on the volleyball game scoring alternatives page.
 This score is for the number of times each team did something developmentally positive.
 For example, a pass-set-hit sequence.
 If you can get the players focused on whatever your objective is and not the actual scoreboard, you can go a long way.

 As coaches of young and beginning players it is our responsibility to focus on teaching the right way to do things.
-That includes rules, 3-contact play, and proper mechanics.
+That includes rules, 3-contact play, and working on skills.
 If we can do this in an enjoyable fashion we’ll have players ready to take the step to the next level when the time comes.

 6 Steps to Better Practices - Free Guide

 Join my mailing list today and get this free guide to making your practices the best, along with loads more coaching tips and information.